ntampouratzis/ACSIM/README.md

 ### Download and copy the kernels
-Download the kernels.tar.gz which includes both kernels and images.
+Download the kernels.tar.gz and put it in your /home directory from [here](http://kition.mhl.tuc.gr:8000/f/a16324207b/) (it includes gem5 images and kernels).

 ```
 mv $HOME/kernels.tar.gz $HOME/ACSIM